 The following publications provide more information on maternal mortality and morbidity in Wisconsin:

-- Poster: Investigating All Causes of Pregnancy-Associated Death in Wisconsin through Maternal Mortality Review (PDF, 167 KB)
+- Poster: Investigating All Causes of Pregnancy-Associated Death in Wisconsin through Maternal Mortality Review (PDF)